Odd Paths, Cycles and $T$-joins: Connections and Algorithms: Preliminaries

+We start with basic notation for graph-theoretic concepts and for properties of edge-weight functions.
+We then proceed by giving the precise definitions of the problems already mentioned in Section~\ref{sec:intro} and stating some well-known facts about them that will be useful later on.

-Given an undirected graph $G=(V,E)$, for some $F \subseteq E$ and $v \in V$ let $d_F(v)$ denote the {\em degree} of~$v$ in~$F$, i.e., the number of edges in~$F$ incident to~$v$.
+{\bf Notation for graphs.} Given an undirected graph $G=(V,E)$, for some $F \subseteq E$ and $v \in V$ let $d_F(v)$ denote the {\em degree} of~$v$ in~$F$, i.e., the number of edges in~$F$ incident to~$v$.
 Let $V(F)$ denote the set of vertices that are incident to some edge in~$F$.
+Let $G[F]$ denote the subgraph of~$G$ \emph{spanned} by~$F$, that is, the graph $(V(F),F)$.

-A {\em cycle} in an undirected graph $G=(V,E)$ is a set~$C$ of edges such that the subgraph~$(V(C), C)$ is connected and $d_C(v)=2$ for each vertex~$v \in V(C)$.
-In a digraph $G=(V,E)$, a (directed) {\em cycle} additionally satisfies that all in- and out-degrees in $(V(C), C)$ are equal to~$1$.
-For two distinct vertices $s$ and~$t$ in a graph, an \emph{$(s,t)$-path} has the same definition except that the two \emph{endpoints}, $s$ and $t$, have degree~$1$ in the undirected case; in the directed case, $s$ has in-degree~$0$ and out-degree~$1$, while $t$ has out-degree~$0$ in-degree~$1$.
+A {\em cycle} in an undirected graph $G=(V,E)$ is a nonempty set~$C$ of edges such that $G[C]$ is connected, and $d_C(v)=2$ for each vertex~$v \in V(C)$.
+In a digraph $G=(V,E)$, a (directed) {\em cycle} additionally satisfies that all in- and out-degrees in $G[C]$ are equal to~$1$.
+For two distinct vertices~$s$ and~$t$ in a graph, an \emph{$(s,t)$-path} has the same definition except that the two \emph{endpoints}, $s$ and~$t$, have degree~$1$ in the undirected case; in the directed case, $s$ has in-degree~$0$ and out-degree~$1$, while $t$ has out-degree~$0$, and in-degree~$1$.
 A cycle $C$ with $s\in V(C)$ is also considered to be an $(s,t)$-path with $s=t$.
 For two sets of vertices $S, T\subseteq V$ of a graph, an {\em $(S,T)$-path} is an $(s,t)$-path for some $s \in S$ and $t \in T$.
+If $P$ is a path and $a,b\in V(P)$, then the subpath of $P$ between $a,b\in V(P)$ is denoted by $P(a,b)$.

+Note that we have defined cycles and $(s,t)$-paths as edge sets.
+With a slight abuse of terminology, a \emph{path} in~$G$ may also be a subgraph spanned by an $(s,t)$-path for distinct vertices~$s$ and~$t$, and we also consider a single vertex in~$G$ to be a \emph{trivial} path.

-Two paths are said to be {\em vertex-disjoint} if they do not have a common vertex, and they are said to be {\em openly disjoint} if they may have common endpoints but no other common vertices.
+Two paths are said to be {\em vertex-disjoint} (or {\em edge-disjoint}) if they do not have a common vertex (or edge, respectively), and they are said to be {\em openly disjoint} if they can only share vertices that are endpoints on both paths.

-A $T$-join in an undirected graph $G=(V,E)$ for some $T\subseteq V$ is a subset of edges $J\subseteq E$, such that $d_J(v)$ is odd if $v\in T$, and even if $v\in V\setminus T$.
+A \emph{$T$-join} in an undirected graph $G=(V,E)$ for some $T\subseteq V$ is a subset of edges $J\subseteq E$, such that $d_J(v)$ is odd if $v\in T$, and even if $v\in V\setminus T$.
 An $\emptyset$-join is the disjoint union of cycles; inclusionwise minimal, non-empty $\emptyset$-joins are exactly the cycles.
 A $T$-join with $|T|=2$, that is, with $T=\{s,t\}\subseteq V$ is the disjoint union of an $(s,t)$-path and some cycles, so the inclusionwise minimal ones are $(s,t)$-paths.

-A cycle, a path, a $T$-join and, generally, any edge set is {\em odd (even)} if it contains an odd (respectively, even) number of edges.
+A cycle, a path, a $T$-join and generally, any edge set is {\em odd (even)} if it contains an odd (respectively, even) number of edges.